leo91000/graphile_worker_rs/README.md

   performs recovery at a time.
 - Recovered jobs are unlocked, their attempt count is decremented back, their queue lock is released, and their `run_at` is delayed by `recovery_delay`.
-- Jobs aborted during graceful shutdown use `shutdown_grace_period` and `shutdown_recovery_delay` instead of normal failure backoff, so shutdown does not consume a retry attempt.
+- Jobs aborted during graceful shutdown use `WorkerShutdownConfig` instead of normal failure backoff, so shutdown does not consume a retry attempt.
+This shutdown behavior is available even when automatic worker recovery is disabled.
 - Jobs with the `infrastructure_resilient` flag use the resilient threshold multiplier before being considered stale, which is useful for long-running infrastructure jobs.